-- (a) rainwater from roofs and paved areas is carried away from the surface either by a drainage system or by other means; - (b) a rainwater drainage system: - i. carries the flow of rainwater from the roof to an outfall (a soakaway, a watercourse, a surface water or a combined sewer), - ii. minimises the risk of blockage or leakage, - iii.is accessible for clearing blockages. - (c) rainwater soaking into the ground is distributed sufficiently so that it does not damage the foundations of the proposed building or any adjacent structure.
+- a. rainwater from roofs and paved areas is carried away from the surface either by a drainage system or by other means; - b. a rainwater drainage system: - carries the flow of rainwater from the roof to an outfall (a soakaway, a watercourse, a surface water or a combined sewer),

+- ii. minimises the risk of blockage or leakage, - iii. is accessible for clearing blockages. - rainwater soaking into the ground is distributed sufficiently so that it does not damage the foundations of the proposed building or any adjacent structure.

-- 0.1 The provisions in this document in relation to the drainage of paved areas apply only to paved areas: - (a) within the curtilage of a building which are - i. provided in accordance with requirement M2, to provide access to the principal entrance (see Approved Document M2 Section 1, for non-domestic buildings and Section 6 for domestic buildings); - ii. provided in accordance with requirement H6 to give access from the building to the place for storing refuse, and from the place of storage to the collection point (see Approved Document H6); - (b) which are yards or other forms of access intended to be used in common by more than one building.
-The provisions of H3 only apply if these surfaces are paved. - 0.2 Methods of drainage other than connection to a public surface water sewer are encouraged where they are technically feasible. - 0.3 The capacity of the drainage system should be large enough to carry the expected flow at any point in the system. - 0.4 The flow depends on the area to be drained and the intensity of the rainfall. - 0.5 The capacity depends on the size and gradient of the gutters and pipes.
+- 0.1 The provisions in this document in relation to the drainage of paved areas apply only to paved areas: - a. within the curtilage of a building which are - provided in accordance with requirements M2 and M4, to provide access to the principal entrance (see Approved Document M volume 2 section 1 for buildings other than dwellings and Approved Document M volume 1 sections 1A, 2A and 3A for dwellings); - ii. provided in accordance with requirement H6 to give access from the building to the place for storing refuse, and from the place of storage to the collection point (see Approved Document H6);

+b. which are yards or other forms of access intended to be used in common by more than one building.

+The provisions of H3 only apply if these surfaces are paved.

+- 0.2 Methods of drainage other than connection to a public surface water sewer are encouraged where they are technically feasible. - 0.3 The capacity of the drainage system should be large enough to carry the expected flow at any point in the system. - 0.4 The flow depends on the area to be drained and the intensity of the rainfall. - 0.5 The capacity depends on the size and gradient of the gutters and pipes.
 Capacities and minimum sizes are given in the text. - 0.6 Rainwater or surface water should not be discharged to a cesspool or septic tank.